Dr. Alex Stone, DPT, CSCS

 Instead, you need to know which muscles to target.
 These muscles are all located at the back and sides of your neck.
 They include:

 1. Trapezius muscles are large paired muscles that extend over the back of your neck and shoulders.
 They help with your head and shoulder movement.
 When this muscle is overstrained, it often causes tightness and pain in the back of your neck.
-In some cases you may also feel tingling or headaches.
+In some cases, you may also feel tingling or have headaches.

 use massage gun on neck muscles